The walking trail between Rose Bay and Watsons Bay walk is one of the most scenic coastal hikes in Sydney Harbour National Park.

 Dogs: | Not allowed on the trail |

-There are various parking areas (paid and free) in Rose Bay, but these tend to fill up quickly on the weekends.
-Try free suburban street parking nearby as an alternative.
+There are a number of parking options (both paid and free) in Rose Bay, though they tend to fill up quickly on weekends.

-Otherwise, Sydney Ferries offers regular ferry services between Circular Quay, Rose Bay, and Watsons Bay.
-And honestly, travelling by ferry makes the day much more enjoyable.
+Alternatively, Sydney Ferries operates regular services between Circular Quay, Rose Bay, and Watsons Bay.
+Travelling by ferry adds an enjoyable touch to the day, making it a worthwhile option.

-If you decide to travel by car, you can park in Rose Bay or Watsons Bay, and then catch a ferry back to your starting point.
+If you choose to drive, you can park in either Rose Bay or Watsons Bay and take a ferry back to your starting point.

-Travelling by bus is also an option.
-Rose Bay has several bus stops on New South Head Rd, with regular services to and from the city and Bondi Junction.
-Check the Transport NSW website for detailed travel information.
+Bus travel is also a convenient choice, with several bus stops located on New South Head Rd in Rose Bay, offering regular services to and from the city and Bondi Junction.

 We are going to describe the walk starting from Rose Bay along the following highlights and landmarks: